g-rppl/movetrack/README.md

 devtools::install_github("g-rppl/movetrack@dev")
 ```

-During the initial installation, make sure that the C++ toolchain required for `CmdStan` is set up properly.
+During the initial installation, make sure that the C++ toolchain required for CmdStan is set up properly.
 You can find more information [here](https://mc-stan.org/cmdstanr/articles/cmdstanr.html).

 ```r
 library(cmdstanr)
 check_cmdstan_toolchain(fix = TRUE)
 ```

 If not, go to <https://mc-stan.org/docs/cmdstan-guide/cmdstan-installation.html#cpp-toolchain> and follow the instructions for your platform.
-Once your toolchain is configured correctly `CmdStan` can be installed:
+Once your toolchain is configured correctly, CmdStan can be installed:

 ```r
 install_cmdstan(cores = 2)